 History Of The Royal Botanic Garden Edinburgh

 Caledonian Hall dates to 1842 and retains many of its period features, offering a charming setting for your big day.
 Up to 120 guests can be welcomed into the Hall for the entire day, from the lead-up to exchanging vows, right through to the evening celebrations.
-Couples with larger guests lists may be able to hire a marquee for the exterior of the Hall, to provide greater flexibility for the evening reception.
+Couples with larger guest lists may be able to hire a marquee for the exterior of the Hall, to provide greater flexibility for the evening reception.

-The Caledonian Hall also makes good use of its location close to the Rock Garden – one of the undoubted highlights of visiting Royal Botanic Garden Edinburgh.
+The Caledonian Hall also makes good use of its location close to the Rock Garden – one of the undoubted highlights of visiting the Royal Botanic Garden Edinburgh.
 Opportunities for photos are many and varied – and irresistible too.

 The Botanic Gardens

-There are glorious views across to Edinburgh and the Castle, and with many acres of grounds to wander around, every photo will showcase the romantic setting for the day.
+There are glorious views across Edinburgh and the Castle, and with many acres of grounds to wander around, every photo will showcase the romantic setting for the day.

 Redwood Trees In John Muir Grove

-Summer ceremonies can be held in the John Muir Grove, famous for its towering redwood trees and planting.
+Summer ceremonies can be held in John Muir Grove, famous for its towering redwood trees and planting.
 Simply glorious during the summer months, John Muir Grove can seat 40 guests for the ceremony, with the option of standing room for a further 60 guests.

 John Hope Gateway